kaltura/kaltura-application-framework-guide/blog-post.md

 ### My Media ###

 This is like a personalized media locker for end users where they can upload assets and manage videos and other media files.
-Behind the scenes, the code  generates a kaltura session using the userid and given prileges for the user and loads their relevant media in a responsive iFrame.
-That iFrame is responsive and fairly similar to what you may have seen in mediaspace.
+Behind the scenes, the code  generates a kaltura session using the user ID and given privileges for the user and loads the relevant media in a responsive iFrame, which is similar to what you may have seen in mediaspace.

 ### Collection ###